-The degree of flood protection required by this article is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
-Larger floods can and will occur; flood heights may be increased by manmade or natural causes.
-This article does not imply that land outside the areas of special flood hazard or uses permitted within such areas will be free from flooding or flood damages.
-This article shall not create liability on the part of the city or by any officer or employee thereof for any flood damages that result from reliance on this article or any other administrative decision lawfully made thereunder.
+The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
+Larger floods can and will occur; flood heights may be increased by man-made or natural causes.
+This chapter does not imply that land outside the areas of special flood hazard or uses permitted within such areas will be free from flooding or flood damages.
+This chapter shall not create liability on the part of the city or by any officer or employee thereof for any flood damages that result from reliance on this chapter or any other administrative decision lawfully made thereunder.